marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 /n/app/bcbio/dev/anaconda/bin/bcbio_nextgen.py ../config/PI_name.yaml -n 48 -t ipython -s slurm -q medium -r t=4-00:00
 ```

+>**NOTE:** The bcbio single cell RNA-Seq pipeline will perform the following steps:
+>

-Use the information from the client to construct the metadata table to use with bcbioSingleCell R package according to the specifications detailed at [https://github.com/hbc/bcbioSingleCell](https://github.com/hbc/bcbioSingleCell).
+12. Use the information from the client to construct the metadata table to use with bcbioSingleCell R package according to the specifications detailed at [https://github.com/hbc/bcbioSingleCell](https://github.com/hbc/bcbioSingleCell).